Modular policy tool for faster eligibility matching

 "I'm busy flipping tabs instead of helping."

-Frequent Mismatches & Delays
+Frequent Mismatches & Delay

 "I once gave someone the wrong info.
 Now I double-check every single time."

-Solutions focus
+Solutions focus on:

 Guided Rule Builder